Fee Type Configuration Parameters

 {yourStartDate}

-It is recommended to use “today’s” date as the Fee Start Date to make the Fee effective immediately.
+We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.

-Tip: Use a Fee Rule to define the Interchange type or specific processor.
+• Use a Fee Rule to define the Interchange type or specific processor.

-Debit Network Interchange Fees: Conditional Rules
+PIN Debit Network Interchange Fees: Conditional Rules

 Conditional Rule